Panzanella Recipe or Tuscan Bread Salad

 Tuscan Tomato, Cucumber & Bread Salad

-Right now, I am into everything Tuscan, Italy, because I just finished reading The Reluctant Tuscan (I will talk much more about this wonderful book in another post) and am now reading Frances Mayes' Under The Tuscan Sun, another delightful book about an American buying a home in Tuscany and its effect on them.
+Right now, I am into everything Tuscan, Italy, because I just finished reading The Reluctant Tuscan (I will talk much more about this excellent book in another post) and am now reading Frances Mayes' Under The Tuscan Sun, another delightful book about an American buying a home in Tuscany and its effect on them.

 My wife and I honeymooned in Tuscany years ago and forgot how beautiful the hill towns are and how different the lifestyle is compared to the United States.
 These two books describe in wonderful detail the everyday life of Tuscan families.

-I spent many teenage summer weekends at Pasqual Benvenuto's home and never understood why they had these huge Sunday meals in the basement, set up as a second kitchen, with his family and their extended family.
+I spent many teenage summer weekends at Pasqual Benvenuto's home and never understood why they had these vast Sunday meals in the basement, set up as a second kitchen, with his family and their extended family.

 We would spend hours eating, talking, watching his family yell at each other, then hug and kiss.
 It looked bizarre then, but now I understand it is just part of their culture.